BananaPuncher714/Cartographer2/Cartographer2_Main/src/main/resources/README.md

 - `cartographer.module.enable` - Enable a given module.
 - `cartographer.settings` - Allows access to the settings sub-command.
 - `cartographer.settings.admin` - Master permission for settings
+- `cartographer.settings.help` - View all the commands related to settings.
 - `cartographer.settings.set` - Set and get the values for properties of yourself.
 Inherits `cartographer.settings.get`
 - `cartographer.settings.get` - Get the values for properties of yourself.
 - `cartographer.settings.setother` - Set and get values for properties of other people and yourself.
 Inherits `cartographer.settings.getother` and `cartographer.settings.set`